-The DDTO will have two responsibilities:

-Use of external data:

-External data can be valuable sources for adding value in our operations and customer services activities.
+Initiative breakdown The DDTO will have two responsibilities: Use of external data: External data can be valuable sources for adding value in our operations and customer services activities.
 Examples of this would include the use of flood data to add resilience to specific assets or correlate weather patterns with incidents.
 We will proactively search for such sources of data and, as they are identified, assess the usability, value and impact of the data to enhance services.
-The DDTO will have the following responsibilities:

-- Working with the business to undertake market and horizon scanning to identify any external data opportunities and engage the business for their use. - Work with the business to understand the nature of the data and how it might add business value.
-Articulate these into scope for assessment and create data requirements. - Identify which data towers could deliver the requirements, and facilitate initial assessments. - Run appropriate pilot projects, ensure the data architecture is updated and make other appropriate adjustments as required, such as changes to procedures.
+The DDTO will have the following responsibilities: Working with the business to undertake market and horizon scanning to identify any external data opportunities and engage the business for their use.
+Work with the business to understand the nature of the data and how it might add business value.
+Articulate these into scope for assessment and create data requirements.
+Identify which data towers could deliver the requirements, and facilitate initial assessments.
+Run appropriate pilot projects, ensure the data architecture is updated and make other appropriate adjustments as required, such as changes to procedures.
 Manage implementation if business value is confirmed.
 Ensure data and business impacts are addressed including but not limited to changes to data catalogues, metadata, architecture and legal compliance (i.e GDPR).
 Implementation and adoption will align with other data transformation projects and will utilise agile ways of working to deliver benefit quickly.

-Data triage

-Digital channels will be built to capture data requirements and enquiries through our CRM solution or any national scheme.
+Data triage Digital channels will be built to capture data requirements and enquiries through our CRM solution or any national scheme.
 The SPA will be responsible for the management and delivery against such requests and will become the point of contact for any human contact required under the data request process.
 The DDTO will also be responsible for the identification and assessment of any external data requests that could be made readily available to external stakeholders under the Open Data principles.

-- Data integration platform

-- Data governance

-- Analytics platform

-- Data cleanse

-- Health & Safety analytics

-- Cloud analytics platform
+This is dependent on Data integration platform Data governance Analytics platform This will enable Data cleanse Health & Safety analytics Cloud analytics platform

-1. The journey to Open Data1.05 Data governance
+1. The journey to Open Data 1.05 Data governance